cranci1/AnimeGen/README.md

 ./ipabuild.sh
 ```

-If the build was succeful then in the directory of AnimeGen you should see a "build" folder with inside a folder "DerivedDataApp" and the AnimeGen.ipa file.
+If the build was successful, then in the AnimeGen directory, you should see a "build" folder with a subfolder "DerivedDataApp" and the AnimeGen.ipa file.
 You are now done!